 Ten of the later, heavier closed horsecars and five of the open horsecars were renumbered and rebuilt into electric streetcars in the Spring of 1892 with new trucks from the Brill company, while ten of the open horsecars were converted into unpowered trailers (Additional Horsecars may have been rebuilt at a later date).
 Most of the lighter early 'bobtail' horsecars were scrapped, but four were kept on the roster until the end of service on the East Hamilton branch in 1894.

-HSR 2 at King & James in 1874.
-Although the photo is dated 1874, the horsecar looks like it is on top of the turnable that was installed at King & James in the mid 1880s.
+HSR #2 at King & James between 1881 and 1885.
+The horsecar is on top of the turnable that was at King & James in the 1880s.

-HSR 4 at King & James in the mid-1880s.
+HSR #4 at King & James in the mid to late 1880s.
+Notice the turntable along the bottom edge of the photo.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives)

-Two horsecars at King & James in the mid 1880s.
-HSR 35? is heading north after having been turned on the turntable, while the other horsecar is being spun.
+Two horsecars at King & James between 1886 and 1890 during winter.
+HSR #35? is heading north after having been turned on the turntable, while the other horsecar is being spun.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives)

 Angus, Fred F. "The Sesquicentennial of the Horsecar Era" Canadian Rail, Sept-Oct 2003